cyrillkuettel/cyrillkuettel/README.md

 - Chess (See my [knight's tour](https://github.com/cyrillkuettel/knights-tour) implementation )
 - Linux
 - Artificial Intelligence
-- Reading / learning new things
+- Reading / learning new languages

 <br/>

+ ### Favorite quote
 > I do not think there is any thrill that can go through the human heart like that felt by the inventor as he sees a creation of the brain unfolding to success"   ~Nikola Tesla